concordchat-legacy/branding/README.md

 # Brand
-Concord is a brand which focuses to be sleek and minimalistic, that said we are keen on keeping things quality.
+Drogon is a brand which focuses to be sleek, minimalistic and fun.
+That said we are keen on keeping things quality.
 If your gonna use our art in for something, please keep it tasteful and send it our way for approval.

 # Where can I download these?
-All artwork shown here and more are given on the [github](https://github.com/concordchat/branding).
+All artwork shown here and more are given on the [github](https://github.com/drogonapp/branding).

 # Logo
-Please do not edit, change, distort, recolor, or reconfigure the Concord Logo.
+Please do not edit, change, distort, recolor, or reconfigure the Drogon Logo.

 <p float="left" align="center">
   <img src="./wordmarks/darkmode.svg" width="300" />